evencycu/go-project-template/README.md

 ## How to create a new project

-0. OS environement setup
+0. OS environment setup

     It is suggested to use Linux as your development environment as our production environment is Linux.
     Ubuntu 20.04 LTS is recommended.
-Other Linix distros like CentOS 8 are also OK.
+Other Linux distros like CentOS 8 are also OK.
     The following procedures are based on Ubuntu 20.04 LTS.

     MacOS is also OK.
-You may need to use Homebew to install required packages.
+You may need to use Homebrew to install required packages.

     If you are using Windows 10, you are advised to install WSL2.
     Windows OS requirement: Windows 10 version 2004, OS build 19041.264